JarveeLee/Text_detect_for_Traffic_sign/README.md

 ## SVM_train.cpp run in this order:

-1,You need a data.txt file to get img data and rect data with in which contains exact one char.
+1,You need a Rect_list.txt file to get img data and rect data with in which contains exact one char.

+Reading process is written in Process_d() function.

 For example

-file='E:\grade3\baidu_pic\plate\qualified\train\1.jpg'
+file='E:\grade3\baidu_pic\plate\qualified\train\sample.jpg'

 top='104' left='31' width='12' height='11'

+this rect stands for a part of this pic.

 2,Pre run the Baidu.cpp, the pitches which are not in the labeled rect above are regarded as negative data.